 NEW This winter, we’ll be offering workshops held online for the first time ever.

 Producing short videos using the high-definition camera built into your smartphone or tablet has never been easier.
 We’ll show you to how to develop a video concept and give you tips on the best ways to shoot, edit and distribute your video content.
-In the weeks following, Baz will mentor you to help you produce your first science video.
+Over the course of the workshop, Baz will mentor you to help you produce your first science video.

 These workshops are to help researchers gain new communication skills and to think about gathering footage throughout their research journey so when it comes time to publicising the results (or how you got there), you already have multimedia at your disposal.

-The workshops are free to attend, but limited to 15 places.
-University and CRI researchers get top priority.
-The application process is competitive – the best applicants will be selected based on the video concepts outlined in the application form.
+The workshops are free to attend, but the application process is competitive – the best applicants will be selected based on the video concepts provided in the application form.

 Learn how to how to shoot, edit and publish short videos on your devices – all via Zoom!

 Each session will meet for four classes online, all one hour each.
 We are offering two sessions with different schedules.

 Option 1: Once a week – 18 June, 25 June, 9 July, 16 July (all are Thursdays) – Last day to register is Friday, 12 June 2020.

 Option 2: Twice a week – 3 August (Monday), 6 August (Thursday), 10 August (Monday), 13 August (Thursday) – Last day to register is Friday, 24 July 2020.